 Wild Garlic, Enough To Spice Up Your Dishes

-It is an herb that grows in the forest and is eaten in spring between March and June.
-It is characteristic of an environment that remains cool, both in terms of soil and atmosphere, and rich in nitrogen.
-The whole plant is edible, the leaves have a mild, fine garlic taste, which is all the more interesting as fresh garlic is available at the end of winter.
-The flowers, seed cloves and bulbs are more pungent.
+Wild garlic an herb that grows in woodlands and is best eaten in early spring.
+It develops best in cool conditions where the soil is moist and rich in nitrogen and the air is damp.
+The whole plant is edible, the leaves have a strong but fine garlic taste, which is all the more interesting as fresh garlic is only available at the end of winter; the flowers, seed cloves and bulbs are more pungent.

-It is known for its medicinal properties, and was once used by the Celts and Germans as a purifying plant.
-Wild garlic originated in Asia, but has spread throughout the world.
+Wild garlic is known for its medicinal properties, and was once used by the Celts and Germans as a purifying plant.
+It originated in Asia, but has spread throughout the world.

 The active ingredients of wild garlic are much the same as those of common garlic, but are more concentrated.
-Very rich in sulphuric essential oil; very rich in vitamin C; vinyl sulphide; salts; allicin, a very powerful antimicrobial, natural antibiotic.
+Very rich in sulphuric essential oil, in vitamin C, vinyl sulphide, salts and allicin, wild garlic is a powerful antimicrobial and natural antibiotic.

 But beware, these leaves can be confused with those of the Lily of the Valley and the Autumn Colchicum, the latter two are toxic.
-Those of the wild garlic are white with 6 petals grouped in umbrellas, those of the colchicum are pink with three petals while those of the lily of the valley are white in the shape of a bell in clusters all along a central stem.
+The flower will guide you on the right track.
+Those of the wild garlic are small, white with 6 petals on a thin stem.
+On the other hand, those of the colchicum are pink with three petals, while those of the lily of the valley are white in the shape of a bell in clusters all along a central stem.

-By the way, if you want to harvest some wild garlic in Berlin, you can find it in Plänterwald and Treptower Park.
+By the way, if you want to harvest some wild garlic in Berlin, you can find it in Plänterwald or Treptower Park.